hackclub/hackclub/workshops/interactive_maps/README.md

 Here the ```<head>``` tag ends, giving way to the body tag.  ```<body>``` is where we write the markup that the viewer will see.
 Repl.it has already created a ```<script>``` tag here that imports the JS code.
 Now that we have finished with understanding the boilerplate, let's start writing some of our own code.
 ##### The HTML Markup
-[Insert static image of the website here]
-As we can see from the final website image, our site will have two parts, the first part which houses the buttons, and the second part, which houses the actual map.
+As we can see from the final website gif, our site will have two parts, the first part which houses the buttons, and the second part, which houses the actual map.
 Let's get on with writing the code for the buttons.

 We can use HTML default buttons, but they look like they should've been abandoned along with Windows 1999, so let's spice things up a little and design some buttons of our own.
 Above the ```<script>``` tag and below the opening ```<body>``` tag, add this.
 ```html